The aphrodisiac history of ginger

-In addition, there are claims that ginger can invigorate the weary and cure queasy stomachs.
-Also, it is supposed to promote the burn of unwanted body fat!
 Now, this might seem like a lot of medicinal powers for one lowly seasoning.
 But one of its greatest proponents was “all knowing” Confucius.
 He supposedly added ginger to every meal.
-We love using ginger in our cooking, too.
+We love using this spicy root in our cooking, too.
 It can be used fresh, dried, powdered or even made into a juice.
 Sometimes, I even prefer adding it raw for extra bite.
 One of my favorite uses for ginger is this Turkey Congee with Cranberries.

 Another renown proponent of of this mythical root, French legend Madame du Barry, made a practice of serving it to her lovers.
 Why?
 Because it was said to drive all, including her most famous lover, Louis XV, to a state of complete and utter submissiveness.
 Want to treat your lover to layers of this food of temptation?
 Try this recipe for Breakfast In Bed Triple Gingerbread.
 It uses three kinds of ginger to stimulate your every sense!